Unless you live under a rock, you would’ve read or heard about the latest classification framework of Singapore’s public housing.

 However, this does not apply to applicants with unsuccessful Build-to-Order (BTO) applications in mature estates.

-Singles seeking BTO flats, they are exclusively eligible for two-room homes in non-mature estates.
+Singles seeking BTO flats are exclusively eligible for two-room homes in non-mature estates.

 What About The Prime Location Housing Model?